Crumb rubber: Athletics

 Artificial turf fields are found all over the United States and are most commonly found at major high schools and athletic facilities.
 Crumb rubber is used as the infill in artificial turf systems to make the surface safe.
 The Synthetic Turf Council says there are about 13,000 fields using crumb rubber, with about 1,500 new installations annually.

-Volumes of research and testing from academics, federal and state governments including New York, California, Massachusetts and Connecticut, and school systems have examined everything called into question about synthetic turf.
-Many of these studies concluded that no health risks exist.
-Contradicting studies have found that the raw source material (automotive tires) contains high levels of polycyclic aromatic hydrocarbons and metals such as zinc which have proven dermal, acute, and long-term health effects.
-The EPA is (as of fall 2015) investigating the health effects of exposure to crumb rubber and the initial results of this study were expected at the beginning of 2016.
+In 2014, Amy Griffin, soccer coach at the University of Washington, surveyed American players of the sport who had developed cancer.
+Of 38 players, 34 were goalkeepers, a position in which diving to the surface makes accidental ingestion or blood contact with crumb rubber more likely, Griffin has asserted.
+Lymphoma and leukemia, cancers of the blood, predominated.

 The Connecticut Department of Public Health concluded "Based upon these findings, the use of outdoor and indoor artificial turf fields is not associated with elevated health risks.
 However, it would be prudent for building operators to provide adequate ventilation to prevent a buildup of rubber-related volatile organic compounds (VOCs) and semi-volatile organic compounds (SVOCs) at indoor fields.
 The current study did not evaluate new fields under hot weather conditions and so the potential for acute risks under this circumstance is another uncertainty.
 The current results are generally consistent with the findings from studies conducted by New York City, New York State, the USEPA and Norway which tested different kinds of fields and under a variety of weather conditions.
 Thus, it appears that the current results are reasonably representative of conditions that can be encountered at indoor and outdoor crumb rubber fields, although this tentative conclusion could benefit from the testing of additional fields.."